Andrejs Štolcers: Managerial career

 After being released from Hayes and Yeading United in May 2010, Štolcers started his coaching career. Štolcers took part in an international project called Concept4Football, helping youngsters who are not older than 16 years to develop their football abilities.

 On 29 May 2011, Štolcers took part in the London Legends tournament held at Craven Cottage.
 In the semi-final match against Chelsea legends, he scored a goal from the penalty spot, but that did not save Fulham from losing 5–1.

-In 2015, Štolcers was head coach for Stevenage FC, coaching U18's.
+In 2015, Štolcers was head coach for Stevenage FC, coaching U18s.

-In 2016, Štolcers was appointed his first senior professional coaching role as head coach in Lisbon for FC G.S.
-De Loures.
+In 2016, Štolcers was appointed his first senior professional coaching role as head coach in Portugal for Loures.

-Between 2016 and 2019 Štolcers was Head Coach for U14's and U16's in Fulham FC Foundation.
+Between 2016 and 2019 Štolcers was head coach of U14s and U16s in Fulham FC Foundation.

 On 14 February 2019, Štolcers was appointed to his second senior professional coaching role as the head coach of Hong Kong Premier League club Eastern.
 He was also named the club's Technical Director.
 He left the club on 1 June 2020 after his contract expired.

 In November 2020, he began teaching at Glyn School.

+In September 2022, he briefly taught at Carshalton High School for Girls.

+He taught at The Beacon School, Banstead.